Recruiting Studies

 Allergies occur when the immune system reacts to substances like pollen, food, or pet dander that are typically harmless.
 They are among the most common chronic conditions worldwide.
 Treatment includes avoidance, antihistamines, nasal corticosteroids, and allergen immunotherapy.

 Clinical trials are advancing new treatments for allergies.
-Currently, 1 studies are recruiting a combined 450 participants across the United States.
-Research is being conducted by 1 organizations including Eli Lilly and Company.
+Currently, 5 studies are recruiting a combined 13,268 participants across the United States.
+Research is being conducted by 5 organizations including National Institute of Allergy and Infectious Diseases (NIAID), Stanford University, Eli Lilly and Company and 2 others.

 2026 Allergies Research Landscape

-Geographically, allergies trials are most concentrated in Huntington Beach, California (1 trial); Inglewood, California (1 trial); Laguna Niguel, California (1 trial); San Diego, California (1 trial); Colorado Springs, Colorado (1 trial) and 5 other cities.
+Geographically, allergies trials are most concentrated in Colorado Springs, Colorado (2 trials); Bethesda, Maryland (1 trial); Palo Alto, California (1 trial); Huntington Beach, California (1 trial); Inglewood, California (1 trial) and 7 other cities.

 Featured Allergies Studies